UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/devops-plan/overview.md

 * [Delete Record](#delete-record)

 # Compatibility

-This plug-in requires IBM DevOps Deploy version 6.0 or later.
+This plug-in requires version 7.3.x or later of IBM DevOps Deploy.

 This plug-in runs on all operating systems that DevOps Deploy supports.